Thenecromance/Unofficial_API/README.md

 This project is an **Unofficial Go SDK and Proxy Server** for Blizzard games.
 It provides comprehensive type-safe structs and methods to interact with Blizzard APIs, and also includes a Gin-based web server that acts as a proxy/gateway.

+> **Dark side**: This project was initially intended to integrate the unpublicized web API of the China region and eventually convert it into the same data structure.

 > **Disclaimer**: This project is an unofficial API wrapper and is not affiliated with, endorsed, sponsored, or specifically approved by Blizzard Entertainment, Inc.

+## Known issues
+- All Search API is not working properly due to implementation.
+- All China region APIs are temporarily removed.
+- '/heartstone/cards' in routers will register duplicate route error.(I know how to fix this issue, but so far just use hand to delete them)
+- '/heartstone/decks' in routers will register duplicate route error.(I know how to fix this issue, but so far just use hand to delete them)
+- No Response Error handling system yet.
+- Why some apis don't have model struct?
+Sadly, I'm living in China now, and many games I don't have account to test, so I just skip them.( like: wow/profileService, scII, etc.)

 ## 🚀 Features